Nicholas K. Mitchell

 The censorship of Gretna East Media is a test of our commitment to free expression and student voice.
 How we respond will determine whether GEM can truly serve its purpose as an independent student news organization or become merely another vehicle for administrative messaging.

+This is not about politics.
 This is about the right to have a voice and the freedom to use it.

-• Students deserve to have a voice just as much as anyone else.
+4. “Students deserve to have a voice just as much as anyone else.
 Censoring the news does not shield your children.
-All it does is create an ill-equipped and uniformed group of young adults who lack the basic understanding of world events.
-Selecting what news is palatable and what is not sets a bad precedent.
-We’re living through a politically tumultuous time, and students, many of whom cannot yet vote, are doing all they can to inform their peers and feel that they have a voice.
+All it does is create an ill-equipped and uninformed group of young adults who lack the basic understanding of world events.
 Their futures are being determined by those in power, and as a former student, I can say that it is a horrible feeling to be so powerless while watching history repeat itself.
-This blatant censorship is not only not fair, it is dangerous.
+This blatant censorship is not only not fair, it is dangerous.”